 In an article called Combining Senses, Malte Bieler and Ileana Hanganu-Opatz explain that although our brains have separate areas for each sensory system, we are born with the ability to combine our senses.
 This process, called multisensory integration, helps to create a complete picture of your current reality.

-Scientists still don’t yet understand how this happens, but for the situational awareness practitioner, it’s clear that the more sensory data we can expose ourselves to, the better our situational awareness is going to be.
-Now it’s time to get practical with some exercises to sharpen situational awareness skills.
+Scientists still don’t yet understand how this happens, but to achieve a situational awareness mindset, it’s clear that the more sensory data we can expose ourselves to, the better our situational awareness is going to be.
+Now it’s time to get practical with some advanced situational awareness exercises to sharpen your skills.

 Exercise 1: Areas of influence

 When you enter an environment, use your sense of sight to divide the area into three areas: Foreground, midground, and background.
 You can do this process in any environment: a crowded public space like a concert hall, your garden, a city street or even a dinner party.
 Actual distances will differ depending on the environment you have entered.

 This is the immediate space around you.
 It’s the area you will assess first because the things closest to you are usually the most threatening to you.
 Foreground introduces a vital tactical principle that involves time and distance.

 ACTION IS FASTER THAN REACTION

 Be it a self-defense, policing or even a neighbourhood watch scenario, the bad guy is usually going to act first.